Barkhausen-Institut/usrp_uhd_wrapper/README.md

 Read this in conjunction with our example files located in **examples/**!

+# Getting Started

+## USRP is already setup

+Assume somebody already deployed the USRP server code (cf. Install section) and gives you the IP address of the USRPs you may use.
+As a first step, you want to transmit some samples from USRP1 to USRP2.

+Follow the Steps of Install/Client below to install the client.
+Afterwards proceed to the Examples section.

+## USRP is not setup

+`ssh` to the USRP and follow the steps of Install/erver below.
+Afterwards proceed with the steps of the previous section.
+Ensure that the USRP was restarted.

 # Install

+## Server
 For installing the server on the USRP (needs to be done only once per USRP):

 1. `git clone <this repo> && cd <repo>`